Arab Woman of the Year Award

 The Arab Women of the Year Awards were created in 2015 and are organized by the London Arabia Organisation with support from the Mayor of London and Regent's University London.
-They are now an annual event, hosted by London Arabia Organisation as well as numerous partners and supporters.
+They are now an annual event, hosted by London Arabia Organisation as well as partners and supporters.
+The advisory board of the London Arabia Organisation includes Fawaz bin Mohammed Al Khalifa, Hugh Robertson, Nusrat Ghani, Jeremy Purvis, Khawla Armouti, and various Arab corporate leaders.
 In 2022, HRH The Countess of Wessex, now the Duchess of Edinburgh, attended.

 The Awards do not have set categories, to ensure the women are selected purely on merit, rather than their background or chosen field.
 Multiple awards are given each year in a wide range of categories and over fifty women have now been awarded.